Review: Techart PRO Leica M – Sony E Autofocus Adapter

 - Often taking photos on portraits distances

-- Have an amount of manual lenses
+- Have a number of manual lenses

-- Ready to use full frame cameras Sony A7II or newer
+- Ready to use full-frame cameras Sony A7II or newer

-- Don’t like rendering of modern lenses
+- Don’t like a rendering of modern lenses

 - Want to save a little

 It looks like not a crowd of users but some people can get good help.

 (One more: if you are not a collector of manual lenses – forget about all of this and use normal cameras and normal lenses)